Ashwin7mak/qbui/ui/client-react/src/assets/css/readme.md

 .f18-component
 ```

-## Naming Methodologies

-When it comes to naming, the most important thing is consistency.
-The recommended way to do this is using an existing methodology like BEM (which stands for block, element, modifier), or use a custom one that’s clearly defined.

 ### BEM

 BEM (which stands for block, element, modifier) structures CSS such that every entity is composed of (you guessed it) blocks, elements and modifiers.
 From [Harry Roberts](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/)

 > The point of BEM is to tell other developers more about what a piece of markup is doing from its name alone.
 By reading some HTML with some classes in, you can see how – if at all – the chunks are related; something might just be a component, something might be a child, or element, of that component, and something might be a variation or modifier of that component.

-18F generally recommends using a modified BEM methodology outlined in the next subsection.
-However, you might want to use standard BEM when:
-You need a naming scheme that general CSS developers will already be familiar with or an existing naming scheme hasn’t been consistent enough.
-When you want to use Javascript to modify the BEM class names dynamically.

 ### Suggested custom methodology